CFSAN-Biostatistics/bettercallsal/readme/bettercallsal.md

                                   growing.
 Faster and more memory-efficient
                                   for large datasets.
 A float fraction (0-1) may be specified, default 1.
 Default: true

+--fastp_run                     : Run fastp tool.
+Default: true

+--fastp_failed_out              : Specify whether to store reads that cannot
+                                  pass the filters.
+Default: false

+--fastp_merged_out              : Specify whether to store merged output or
+                                  not.
+Default: false

+--fastp_overlapped_out          : For each read pair, output the overlapped
+                                  region if it has no mismatched base.
+                                  Default: false

+--fastp_6                       : Indicate that the input is using phred64
+                                  scoring (it'll be converted to phred33, so the output will still be phred33).
+Default : false

+--fastp_reads_to_process        : Specify how many reads/pairs are to be
+                                  processed.
+Default value 0 means process
+                                  all reads.
+Default: 0

+--fastp_fix_mgi_id              : The MGI FASTQ ID format is not compatible
+                                  with many BAM operation tools, enable this option to fix it.
+Default: false

+--fastp_A                       : Disable adapter trimming.
+On by default.
+                                  Default: false

+--fastp_adapter_fasta           : Specify a FASTA file to trim both read1 and
+                                  read2 (if PE) by all the sequences in this FASTA file.
+Default: false

+--fastp_f                       : Trim how many bases in front of read1.
+                                  Default: 0

+--fastp_t                       : Trim how many bases at the end of read1.
+                                  Default: 0

+--fastp_b                       : Max length of read1 after trimming.
+Default
+                                  : 0

+--fastp_F                       : Trim how many bases in front of read2.
+                                  Default: 0

+--fastp_T                       : Trim how many bases at the end of read2.
+                                  Default: 0

+--fastp_B                       : Max length of read2 after trimming.
+Default
+                                  : 0

+--fastp_dedup                   : Enable deduplication to drop the duplicated
+                                  reads/pairs.
+Default: true

+--fastp_dup_calc_accuracy       : Accuracy level to calculate duplication (1~
+                                  6), higher level uses more memory (1G, 2G,
+                                  4G, 8G, 16G, 24G).
+Default 1 for no-dedup
+                                  mode, and 3 for dedup mode.
+Default: 6

+--fastp_poly_g_min_len          : The minimum length to detect polyG in the
+                                  read tail.
+Default: 10

+--fastp_G                       : Disable polyG tail trimming.
+Default: true

+--fastp_x                       : Enable polyX trimming in 3' ends.
+Default:
+                                  false

+--fastp_poly_x_min_len          : The minimum length to detect polyX in the
+                                  read tail.
+Default: 10

+--fastp_cut_front               : Move a sliding window from front (5') to
+                                  tail, drop the bases in the window if its mean quality < threshold, stop otherwise.
+                                  Default: true

+--fastp_cut_tail                : Move a sliding window from tail (3') to
+                                  front, drop the bases in the window if its mean quality < threshold, stop otherwise.
+                                  Default: false

+--fastp_cut_right               : Move a sliding window from tail, drop the
+                                  bases in the window and the right part if its mean quality < threshold, and then stop .
+Default: true

+--fastp_W                       : Sliding window size shared by --
+                                  fastp_cut_front, --fastp_cut_tail and --
+                                  fastp_cut_right.
+Default: 20

+--fastp_M                       : The mean quality requirement shared by --
+                                  fastp_cut_front, --fastp_cut_tail and --
+                                  fastp_cut_right.
+Default: 30

+--fastp_q                       : The quality value below which a base should
+                                  is not qualified.
+Default: 30

+--fastp_u                       : What percent of bases are allowed to be
+                                  unqualified.
+Default: 40

+--fastp_n                       : How many N's can a read have.
+Default: 5

+--fastp_e                       : If the full reads' average quality is below
+                                  this value, then it is discarded.
+Default : 0

+--fastp_l                       : Reads shorter than this length will be
+                                  discarded.
+Default: 35

+--fastp_max_len                 : Reads longer than this length will be
+                                  discarded.
+Default: 0

+--fastp_y                       : Enable low complexity filter.
+The
+                                  complexity is defined as the percentage of bases that are different from its next base (base[i] != base[i+1]).
+Default: true

+--fastp_Y                       : The threshold for low complexity filter (0~
+                                  100).
+Ex: A value of 30 means 30%
+                                  complexity is required.
+Default: 30

+--fastp_U                       : Enable Unique Molecular Identifier (UMI)
+                                  pre-processing.
+Default: false

+--fastp_umi_loc                 : Specify the location of UMI, can be one of
+                                  index1/index2/read1/read2/per_index/
+                                  per_read.
+Default: false

+--fastp_umi_len                 : If the UMI is in read1 or read2, its length
+                                  should be provided.
+Default: false

+--fastp_umi_prefix              : If specified, an underline will be used to
+                                  connect prefix and UMI (i.e. prefix=UMI,
+                                  UMI=AATTCG, final=UMI_AATTCG).
+Default:
+                                  false

+--fastp_umi_skip                : If the UMI is in read1 or read2, fastp can
+                                  skip several bases following the UMI.
+                                  Default: false

+--fastp_p                       : Enable overrepresented sequence analysis.
+                                  Default: true

+--fastp_P                       : One in this many number of reads will be
+                                  computed for overrepresentation analysis (1
+                                  ~10000), smaller is slower.
+Default: 20

+--fastp_use_custom_adapaters    : Use custom adapter FASTA with fastp on top
+                                  of built-in adapter sequence auto-detection
+                                  .
+Enabling this option will attempt to find and remove all possible Illumina adapter
+                                  and primer sequences but will make the workflow run slow.
+Default: false

 --mashscreen_run                : Run `mash screen` tool.
 Default: true